 By 2023, ESG financing matured into an institutionalised framework.
-The Reserve Bank of India (RBI) is sed sovereign green bonds worth ₹8,000 crore in order to fund public green infrastructure.
+The Reserve Bank of India (RBI) issued sovereign green bonds worth ₹8,000 crore in order to fund public green infrastructure.
 The Securities and Exchange Board of India (SEBI) introduced regulations for ESG mutual funds, this helped gain investor confidence and transparency.
 At this point, ESG had become a staple segment in India's financial ecosystem.

-These few steps strengthened capital markets and encouraged international investments.It also provided longterm and lowrisk funding for climatealigned development projects.
+These few steps strengthened capital markets and encouraged international investments.
+It also provided longterm and lowrisk funding for climatealigned development projects.
 It supported India's broader economic and environmental goals.

-Economic development and its impact on the environment 205 Negative Environmental Impacts from Credit-Driven Economic 206 207 Development 208 Personal Loans Sector (Housing, Consumption, Vehicles) The sharp rise in personal loan deployment between 2018 and 2023 played a key role in 210 increasing consumption and construction activity, boosting short term economic growth.
-211 homes supported by housing loans led to construction and demolition waste rising to about 150-500 million tonnes annually in 2023.
-These outcomes show that while personal loan 215 growth stimulated demand and expanded GDP, it also brought with it significant costs in 216
+Economic development and its impact on the environment:

+Negative Environmental Impacts from Credit-Driven Economic Development:

+Personal Loans Sector(Housing, Consumption, Vehicles):

+The sharp rise in personal loan deployment between 2018 and 2023 played a key role in increasing consumption and construction activity, boosting short term economic growth.
+However, this also worsened urban environmental conditions.
+Road transport now accounts for about 20-30% of urban air pollution, a problem that has grown as vehicle registrations increased by almost 25% between 2020 and 2023.
+Similarly, rapid building and renovation of homes supported by housing loans led to construction and demolition waste rising to about 150-500 million tonnes annually in 2023.
+These outcomes show that while personal loan growth stimulated demand and expanded GDP, it also brought with it significant costs in terms of emissions and waste.